1944 Auckland Rugby League season: Annual General Meeting

 Prior to the annual meeting the 34th annual report was released.
 It stated that "from a financial point of view the league is making steady progress.
 The total assets are £10,785, from which must be deducted liabilities amounting to £1,519.
 Assets show and increase of £42, and liabilities a decrease of £416.
 The surplus for the season was £223".
 There had been an increase of £4320 in revenue due to better attendance at matches at Carlaw Park, and also through hiring the park out during the off-season to sports such as baseball.
 They had collected gate receipts of £3,972 from club games and the three representative matches "which compared very favourably with the best seasons".

-The annual meeting was held on Tuesday, March 28 in the League Rooms on Courthouse Lane at 7.30pm.
+The annual meeting was held on Tuesday, March 28 in the League Rooms on Courthouse Lane at 7:30 pm.
 At the meeting chairman Mr. J.W.
 Watson said "we are providing football for 1300 players every Saturday".
 He went on to say that the schoolboys' organisation had a very successful season with 30 teams in the competition.
 The organisation had "done splendid work for the boys.
 They had decided to set up a board of control to govern schoolboy football, which would be similar to the junior board of control".
 He went on to say that "there were 10 junior teams, with about 600 players.
 He urged the senior clubs to take a greater interest in the juniors.
 In the senior grade they had nine teams, with about 150 players.
 The large number of players in the game showed... how wide flung the activities of the Rugby League were".
-He also paid tribute to the work of the referees and believed that "after the was there would be a great swing to sport of all kinds.
+He also paid tribute to the work of the referees and believed that "after the war there would be a great swing to sport of all kinds.
 At present there were just enough playing grounds, and he considered the local bodies should provide more grounds for the future".
 Mr. Dickson made reference to the illness of the president and former chairman Mr. G. Grey Campbell, "and a unanimous vote of sympathy was passed, with wishes for a speedy recovery".